infsystems5/blog_test/TEST_HIERARCHICALATTENTION.md

 =============script first_steps

 Words have to be lemmatized to ensure that not every single typo or related term is handled by itself.
 Additionally, so-called stop words are filtered out.
 In our case, that is mainly prepositions like *as* or *to* that do not contribute to the meaning of the text.
+Have a look at function cleanString.

 =================scr clean_string

+After that we can tokenize the given sentences.
+We set the maximum number of words to keep equal to 200,000.

+================scr tokenization

+For vectorization of our tokens we use one of GloVe's pretrained embedding dictionaries with 100 dimensions, that is one word is represented by 100 values in a matrix.
+As mentioned [before](#word-level), this accelerates our training.
+We match our tokens with the pretrained dictionary and filter out words that appear rarely (mostly due to spelling mistakes).
+As you can see, reviewers for our chosen products do not pay attention to correct spelling.

+============ scr embedding

+For a better comprehension of what those embeddings mean, have a closer a look at an example token. *Great* is already described by 100 values in vector spaces computed by for instance nearest neighbors.

+===============0 scr example embedding_matrix

+In a last step of data preprocessing, we want to define our train, validation and test data set.

 ### References